gashcrumb/ipaas-api/docs/entities.md

     - has properties
 - Environment
     - has a name
+    - has an EnvironmentKind
     - has many Integrations
     - has many Organizations
+- EnvironmentKind
+    - has a name

 <!-- TODO wanna keep this handy for now